jolibrain/deepdetect/examples/caffe2/detectron/README.md

 - #### With its class labels

-If you do not have access to the training dataset or the classes that were used during the training, it may imply that the default 80-classes COCO dataset was used.
-Its classes are listed [here](https://github.com/facebookresearch/Detectron/blob/master/detectron/datasets/dummy_datasets.py)
+If you do not have access to the training dataset or the classes that were used during the training, it may imply that one of the following was used:

+- the 80-classes COCO dataset
+- the 3000-classes Visual Genome dataset

+Their classes are listed [here](https://github.com/ronghanghu/seg_every_thing/blob/master/lib/datasets/dummy_datasets.py).

-You can also generate a 'corresp.txt' file when converting the model (using the ```--coco``` flag of [this](convert_pkl_to_pb.py) script).
+You can also generate a 'corresp.txt' file when converting the model (using the ```--corresp=XXX``` flag of [this](convert_pkl_to_pb.py) script).

 ### Create a service